Linaro/uadk/docs/wd_design.md

 *wd_ctx_unmap_qfr()* unmaps qfile region from user space.

 qfrt means queue file region type.
 The details could be found in UACCE kernel driver.

 ## Algorithm Libraries

 Libwd is a fundamental layer what user relies on to access hardware.
 UADK also provides algorithm interfaces that user could get out of the hardware details, such as contexts.
 With the algorithm interface, the user application could be executed on multiple vendor's hardware.

 ### Compression Algorithm

 In compression algorithm, the contexts won't be accessed by user any more.
 Instead, user only need to focus on compressing and decompressing.

 In libwd, everything is based on context resource.
 In compression algorithm, everything is based on session.
 Session is a superset of context, since vendor driver may apply multiple contexts for performance.
 With compression algorithm layer, user doesn't care how the multiple contexts are used.

 #### Session in Compression Algorithm

 The session in compression algorithm records working algorithm, accelerator, working mode, working context, and so on.
-It helps to gather more informations and encapsulates them together.
+It helps to gather more information and encapsulates them together.
 Application only needs to record the handle of session.

 Whatever user wants to compress or decompress, a session is always necessary.
 Each session could only support either compression or decompression.
 And there are also some configurations of the compression/decompression.
 They are defined in the *struct wd_comp_sess_setup*.

 ```